Ultimate guide: Transactional email explained (what, why and how)

 Specific request emails

-How it works: These time-sensitive emails are triggered by a request or 2-part action the user takes which must be completed via the email.
-The email content contains the requested information (such as a password reset request link).
+These time-sensitive emails are triggered by a request or action the user takes, which must be completed via the email.
+Request emails are popular with SaaS, e-commerce, and fintech.

 Examples: